North Sumatra: Kingdom, sultanate, and colonial era

 By c.
 1500, there were several kingdoms on the east coast of Sumatra, namely the larger Nagur and Aru kingdoms and the smaller Panai and Batangiou kingdoms.
 To the west, in the hinterland of Tapanuli, another kingdom emerged: a Batak kingdom founded by descendants of Sisingamangaraja.
-This kingdom gradually expanded its influenced throughout Tapanuli to Angkola, Mandailing, and Dairi.
+This kingdom gradually expanded its influence throughout Tapanuli to Angkola, Mandailing, and Dairi.
 The three largest kingdoms in North Sumatra in the sixteenth century were Nagur, the Batak kingdom under the rule of King Sisingamangaraja, and Aru.

-Wars between these three kingdoms made the region vulnerable to outside influences from Aceh, Melaka, Portugal, Siak, and Minangkabau.
+Wars between these three kingdoms made the region vulnerable to outside influences from Aceh, Melaka, the Portuguese, Siak, and Minangkabau.
 The Sultanate of Aceh worked to spread Islam across the eastern coast, and in the Padri War, succeeded in spreading Islam into the southern Tapanuli kingdom.
-As a result of this warfare and cultural shifts, the three big kingdoms split into several small kingdoms and sultanates, including Deli, Serdang, Asahan, Langkat Sultanate, Maropat, Lingga.
+As a result of this warfare and cultural shifts, the three big kingdoms split into several small kingdoms and sultanates, including Deli, Serdang, Asahan, Langkat Sultanate, Maropat and Lingga.